covalenthq/covalent-docs/docs/content/project-showcase/wallet/allchain-xyz.md

 The data was used in JSON format.

-The `/v1/chain_id/address/address/balances_v2/` and `/v1/chain_id/address/address/transfers_v2/` endpoint was used.
+The **Get token balances for address** `/v1/chain_id/address/address/balances_v2/` and **Get transactions** `/v1/chain_id/address/address/transfers_v2/` endpoints were used.

-SetInterval function is used to recall API once every 30 seconds.
+`SetInterval` function is used to recall API once every 30 seconds.
 This leads to the result that every data is always updating without any user actions.

 &nbsp;